 citizens of Slough and the United Kingdom.

-newsletter has been uploaded to the 'Parents/Carers - Newsletter and
+consultation document has been added to the 'Newsletters and

 School Meals Information

-details of how to pay for the meals at the Cashless School Meals
+details of how to pay for the meals at the Parent Pay

 is the Federation's Vision?